WWE Announces Final Title Match For ‘Greatest Royal Rumble,’ Full Card Preview

 50-Man Greatest Royal Rumble Match

-WWE describes this match as the “crown jewel” of the Greatest Royal Rumble, so, it will probably be the main event of the evening.
+WWE describes this match as the “crown jewel” of the Greatest Royal Rumble, so it will probably be the main event of the evening.
 In a first-ever match, 50 participants will be participating in the rumble, including Daniel Bryan, Braun Strowman, Chris Jericho, Kurt Angle, Shane McMahon, and even The Great Khali.

 Only 23 or so superstars have been confirmed for the contest.
 This means fans can expect plenty of surprise entrants, which tends to be what people look forward to the most in rumble matches.